-Each year, Kilimanjaro Mountain attracts adventurous travellers who are rewarded with one of the most incredible sites on the planet.
+Each year, Kilimanjaro Mountain attracts adventurous travelers who are rewarded with one of the most incredible sites on the planet.

 Today, I am giving you a handy guide to the best time to climb Mount Kilimanjaro.
 At the end of this post, you will be knowledgeable enough to plan your climb to Kilimanjaro at any time of the year.